sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-04-Code Smells.md

    public void orderCheeseburger();
 ```

-While the latter has more functions, both are **niladics**, and therefore cannot be called with incorrect arguments!
+While the latter has more functions, both functions are clearly communicating their intent and are **niladics**, and therefore cannot be called with incorrect arguments!

 ### Replace booleans with polymorphism